Eastern Hognose Snake

 • Blotches on the tail, dorsal and lateral intergrade to form bands.

-• The ventral is yellowish white, grey or tan molted with darker grey or black, but the ventral maybe patternless and olive brown to black.
+• The ventral is yellowish white, gray or tan molted with darker gray or black, but the ventral maybe patternless and olive brown to black.

 • The underside of the tail maybe lighter than the rest of the ventral.